2024

 What is People Analytics?

-Organizations look for strategic solutions for improved actions and decision-making.
-The Deloitte 2020 study found that 52% of surveyed companies plan to invest in tools for people-data collection and analysis within the next 12 months.
+Organizations look for strategic solutions to improve their actions and decision-making.
+The Deloitte 2020 study found that 52% of surveyed companies plan to invest in people-data collection and analysis tools.

 What is People Analytics?